 From Indian Cove, it is only a 15-minute drive to the north entrance, but from Black Rock, it is about 40 minutes to the nearest gate, which is the west entrance.
 From Cottonwood it is about 50 minutes to the central area of the park.

 Group campsites are also reservable and available at Cottonwood Springs, Indian Cove, and Sheep Pass.

 Facilities in the Campgrounds

 - Mid-Range Hotels: The Fairfield Inn and Suites is one of the best hotels in this category.
 This is an all-suite hotel with a complimentary breakfast and heated pool, and it's just a few minutes away from the park.
-Other options include the Holiday Inn Express Hotel and Suites and the BEST WESTERN Gardens Hotel, both with large pools, free breakfast, and easy access to the park.
+Other options include the Holiday Inn Express Hotel and Suites and the SureStay Plus by Best Western, both with large pools, free breakfast, and easy access to the park.